-- develop skills to engage a range of stakeholders, including pitches to potential investors
+- develop skills to engage a range of stakeholders

-- receive training in cultural intelligence, lean start-up methodology and impact gaps canvas
+- receive training in cultural intelligence and lean start-up methodology

-- participate in networking events, including visits to innovative social ventures in Australia
+- participate in networking events and field visits to innovative social ventures in Australia

 - discuss the latest thinking and ideas in social impact with academic experts and industry leaders

-- foster professional connections with participants through peer mentoring exercises and alumni engagement
+- foster connections with participants through peer mentoring exercises and alumni engagement

 The program is delivered in three phases:

 1. Pre-departure preparation

 Following a competitive application process from September – October, participants will be selected in November 2017.
 Virtual meetings will be convened with program participants.
-These sessions are designed to introduce participants to each other, provide online learning materials and brief participants on program content, expectations, travel preparations, visa applications and customs requirements.
-Participants will submit a video at the conclusion of pre-departure training which pitches their social venture proposal.
+These video meetings are designed to introduce participants to each other, provide learning materials and brief participants on program content.
+Participants will also receive support for travel arrangements, visa applications, and other immigration requirements.

 2. Intensive training in Southeast Asia

-Participants will travel to Melbourne and Sydney for an eight-day program in March 2017, where they will take part in a range of workshops, site visits, masterclasses, peer learning sessions and networking events.
-Participants will cultivate their leadership capabilities and refine their business proposal using the skills developed through these activities and present the final version to the Australia-ASEAN Council Board in Sydney.
+Participants will travel to Melbourne and Sydney for a ten-day program from 10 to 19 March 2018, where they will take part in a range of workshops, site visits, master classes, peer learning sessions and networking events.
+Participants will cultivate their leadership capabilities and refine their business proposal using the skills developed through these activities, presenting their final version to members of the Australia-ASEAN Council Board in Sydney.